nephio-project/nephio/controllers/pkg/reconcilers/bootstrap-secret/README.md

 If any of the validation fail the controller will retry installing the secret.

-At this stage the implementation is specific to `config-sync` but we aim to provide other gitops toolschains like `argo` and `flux`
+At this stage the implementation is specific to `config-sync` but we aim to provide other gitops tools chains like `argo` and `flux`